Chinese coast guard involved in most South China Sea clashes: research

 The research includes the violent maritime stand-off between Beijing and Hanoi over the placement of a Chinese oil exploration rig off the Vietnamese coast in 2014, as well as tensions that led up to China's occupation of the Scarborough Shoal off the Philippines in 2012.

-It is being published as Chinese coast guard and other vessels return to Scarborough, sparking formal diplomatic protests from Manila.
+It is being published as Chinese coast guard and other vessels return to Scarborough Shoal, sparking formal diplomatic protests from Manila.
+The Philippines said on Wednesday it was seeking clarification from China about the increase in ships near the shoal.

-China's State Oceanic Administration, which oversees the coast guard did not immediately respond to requests for comment on the research.
+China's State Oceanic Administration, which oversees the coast guard, did not respond to requests for comment on the research.

+Chinese Foreign Ministry spokeswoman Hua Chunying said she believed it was natural for China's coast guard vessels to legally carry out patrols and maintain maritime order in waters under China's jurisdiction.

+"We hope the relevant individuals can stop hyping up this kind of information, and stop sowing discord and tension," she told a daily news briefing in Beijing.

 The research defines an incident where a nation's coast guard or navy has used coercive measures beyond routine law enforcement action.